 Data encryption - If you are using a security-enabled browser (such as Microsoft Internet Explorer version 2.1 or greater, or Netscape Navigator version 2.0 or greater), the information you provide us is encrypted, making it extremely difficult to read, even if it is wrongly intercepted.
 Our website uses industry-standard Secure Sockets Layer (SSL) technology to allow for the encryption of potentially sensitive information such as your name and address and critically sensitive information such as your social security number or account number.

-We are not responsible for the content or accuracy of any of these links sites, nor are we responsible for any loss or damage of any sort resulting from the use of a link on any linked websites.
+We are neither responsible for the content or accuracy of any of these links, nor are we responsible for any loss or damage of any sort resulting from the use of a link or any linked websites.
 We are not liable for any failure of products or services advertised or provided on these linked sites.
 We offer these links on an "as is" basis.

 Guidance for Our Customers Against E-Mail and Internet-Related Fraudulent Schemes

-In most phishing schemes, the fraudulent email message will request that recipients "update" or "validate" their financial or personal information in order to maintain their accounts, and direct them to a fraudulent website that may look very similar to the website of the legitimate business.
+In most phishing schemes, the fraudulent email message will request that recipients "update" or "validate" their financial or personal information to maintain their accounts and direct them to a fraudulent website that may look very similar to the website of the legitimate business.
 These websites may include copied or "spoofed" pages from legitimate websites to further trick consumers into thinking they are responding to a bona fide request.
 Some consumers will mistakenly submit financial and personal information to the perpetrator who will use it to gain access to financial records or accounts, commit identity theft or engage in other illegal acts.
+If you believe you have received a phishing email or have questions about a suspicious email that appears to be from AgCarolina Farm Credit, please follow the instructions below in the “Reporting Suspicious or Fraudulent Communications and Transactions” section of this notice.

 Ways We Are Working to Protect Your Information from Fraud and Identity Theft

-- We will offer our customers assistance when fraud is detected in connection with customer accounts; and
+- We will offer our customers assistance when fraud is detected in connection with customer accounts.

 Additional Tips on Protecting Yourself from Fraud and Identity Theft

-- The safest approach is to immediately delete e-mail from unknown sources, before opening the email.
+- The safest approach to is to immediately delete emails from unknown sources, before opening the email.

 - Avoid clicking on any links in unsolicited email, particularly emails that ask (either directly or by pointing to a website) for personal, financial or identity information.
-Instead, directly type the website destination into your browser or use a trusted bookmark to verify the site or to log into your account directly.
+Instead, directly type the website destination into your browser, use a trusted bookmark to verify the site, or to log into your account directly.

 - When using AccountAccess, check to ensure that the padlock icon appears in your browser's status bar.
 It indicates that your information is secure during transmission.

-- When you click on the VeriSign logo on our AccountAccess log-in page, it should take you to a site indicating that "www.farmcredit.net" is a VeriSign Secure Site and should display the following information:
+- When you click on the DigiCert Secured logo on our AccountAccess log-in page, it should take you to a site indicating that "online.farmcredit.net" is a DigiCert Secure Site and should display the following information:

-- If you receive an email that warns you, with little or no notice, that an account of yours will be shut down unless you re-confirm your billing information, do not reply or click on the link in the email.
+- If you receive an email or text that warns you, with little or no notice, that an account of yours will be shut down unless you re-confirm your billing information, do not reply, or click, on the link in the email or text.
 Instead, contact the company cited in the email using a telephone number or website address you know to be genuine.

 - You may also wish to contact your internet service provider for support in blocking emails or subscribing to a spam or junk email filter they may offer.